List of Monogatari episodes: Nisemonogatari

-Nisemonogatari was directed by Akiyuki Shinbo and Tomoyuki Itamura at Shaft, has animation character designs and chief animation direction by Akio Watanabe, and features music composed by Satoru Kōsaki.
+Nisemonogatari was directed by Akiyuki Shinbo and Tomoyuki Itamura at Shaft, has animation character designs and chief animation direction by Akio Watanabe, Nobuhiro Sugiyama, and Hiroki Yamamura, and features music composed by Satoru Kōsaki.
 The series' scripts were written by Yukito Kizawa (Karen Bee) and Muneo Nakamoto (Tsukihi Phoenix) of Seven Days War under the supervision of Shinbo and Shaft.
 Episodes 5 and 6 were outsourced to other studios by Shaft: episode 5 to Digital Network Animation, and episode 6 to Doga Kobo.
 Openings 2 and 3 of the series were also animated with assistance from Point Pictures.

 The season features four pieces of theme music: three opening themes, and one ending theme.
 "Naisho no Hanashi" (ナイショの話), the ending theme, was sung by ClariS and written by Ryo of Supercell.
 Each of the opening themes was again composed by Satoru Kōsaki, written by Meg Rock, and sung by members of the female cast.
 The first opening, "Futakotome" (二言目, "Second Word"), was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "marshmallow justice", was sung by Eri Kitamura (Karen Araragi); and the third opening, "Platinum Disco" (白金ディスコ), was sung by Yuka Iguchi (Tsukihi Araragi).